ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Equivocation:

-: a state where it is possible for a Transparency Service to provide different views of its Append-only log to Verifiers about the same Artifact {{EQUIVOCATION}}.
+: a state where it is possible for a Transparency Service to provide different views of its Append-only Log to Verifiers about the same Artifact {{EQUIVOCATION}}.

 Feed: